jgato/jgato/random_docs/ACM_and_RH_installations.md

 ## Hive and Assisted Installer

-Assisted Installer is implemented as an extension on Hive, and this is installed creating an 'AgentServiceConfig':
+Assisted Installer is implemented as an extension on Hive, and this is installed creating an 'AgentServiceConfig' resource.

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1